T3Voila/templavoilaplus/README.md

 * The point-and-click mapper as it is very hard to get all things together and it isn't the base so it may come back as extension later on.
 * MultiLanguage as this is very hard and partly confuse, we need a "data donation" for this.
 Also this isn't realy a core compatible way and so Language Fallback Support isn't easy possible.
 * Workspace Support is also missing, or better, not well tested, it may be buggy it may be working.
-* StoragePIDs as this core functionallity do not exists anymore.
 * Documentational parts, please help here.

 ### On all this missing parts, what the hell is new/better?